CALL NOW! 210-308-6448

 • wills

 While attorneys at Legal Assistance Offices are unable to represent clients in court, they provide valuable information and advice.
-This connection between Legal Assistance Offices and the need for referrals to civilian lawyers is crucial when service members face civil court proceedings or contested legal matters.
+The link between Legal Assistance Offices and civilian lawyers is essential for service members facing civil court or contested legal issues.

 Military OneSource